CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-ui.md

 }
 ```

-## Attaching Odata Endpoints to AppEngine
+## Attaching Odata Endpoints to CompuTec AppEngine

 Adding an OData model to a plugin is straightforward.
 You can do this within the component by calling the attachSLOdataModel function.
 In the example below, we are attaching the OData ProcessForce endpoint with the alias PF.
 From this point on, you can bind controls using the path `PF>/.....` Multiple endpoints can be defined with different aliases.
-Note that the alias "AE" is reserved for the AppEngine OData endpoint, which is already included in the application.
+Note that the alias "AE" is reserved for the CompuTec AppEngine OData endpoint, which is already included in the application.

 ```typescript
 this.attachSLOdataModel("odata/ProcessForce/", "PF");
 ```

-## AppEngine Custom Views endpoint
+## CompuTec AppEngine Custom Views endpoint

 :::note
 This binding is one-way only; it is not possible to update data using this endpoint.
 Additionally, it does not currently return metadata for the selected table, view, or custom view.